Lagun0915/Lagun0915/README.md

 ## Hellow, World 👋

 I'm learning about applying artificial intelligence to disease diagnosis.
-I'm intersesting at Multimodal model, generate model and XAI.
+I am particularly interested in multimodal models, where information from multiple medical devices can be combined to better assess a patient's condition.
+I am also fascinated by generative models, especially their potential for augmenting limited datasets to improve model training.
+In addition, I am drawn to explainable AI (XAI), as I believe that interpreting and explaining AI decision-making is essential for building trust in medical applications.

 <!--
 **Lagun0915/Lagun0915** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.